grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 You can enable conversion with the `K6_PROMETHEUS_RW_TREND_AS_NATIVE_HISTOGRAM=true` environment variable (or one of the other ways).
 The output then converts all the trend types into a dedicated Native Histogram.

 Native Histogram is an experimental feature, so it has to be enabled (`--enable-feature=native-histograms`).
-Note that other Remote Write implementations don't support it yet.
+Note that other remote write implementations don't support it yet.

 ### Naming convention